cianfich1016/README.md-Generator/utils/README.md

   * [Contact](#contact)

   ## Installation
-  Clone repository.
-Install npm and the package "inquirer" from npmjs.com by running "npm init" and "npm i inquirer" respectively in the terminal.
+  Node, npm and the specific package "inquirer" need to be installed.
+Visit npmjs.com for more information on installation of node.
+Run "npm install" in command line following node install and "npm i inquirer" following npm install.

   ## Usage
-  Run the index.js file from the terminal using node.
-Type "node index.js" into the terminal and see automated questions appear.
-Type answers or choose answers, and the README.md file will be generated.
+  Run the "node index.js" command right from the terminal once navigated to the appropriate folder with the .js file.
+See questions appear and type or choose specific answers and a unique README.md file will be generated.

+  ## Tests
+  None.

+  ## Credits
+  Contributors to the project: Completed the project myself.

   ## License
-  License for this project: [MIT License](https://choosealicense.com/licenses/mit/)
+  License for this project: [Mozilla Public License 2.0](https://choosealicense.com/licenses/mpl-2.0/)

   ## Contact
   With any questions or concerns, please contact me via GitHub at [cianfich1016](https://github.com/cianfich1016) or by email at cianfich@gmail.com.